aws/eks-anywhere/docs/content/en/docs/reference/eksctl/anywhere_describe_package(s).md

 ### Options

 ```
+      --bundles-override string   Override default Bundles manifest (not recommended)
       --cluster string            Cluster to describe packages.
   -h, --help                      help for package(s)
       --kubeconfig string         Path to an optional kubeconfig file to use.
 ```

 ### Options inherited from parent commands